-"Österreich zuerst!"
+Under Haider's right-wing populist leadership, the FPÖ continuously extended its voting share in national elections.
+Haider used election slogans such as "Stop der Überfremdung!"
+(Stop the overforeignisation!).
+In 1993, he started the anti-immigration-referendum "Österreich zuerst!"
 (Austria first!).
-7.35 % of the electorate signed the referendum that called for completely stopping immigration and creating the constitutional provision that "Austria is not an immigration country".
-In 1999, the FPÖ reached 26.91 % in the federal elections, became the second strongest party, and formed a coalition government together with the Conservative Party ÖVP.
+The referendum that called for completely stopping immigration and creating the constitutional provision that 'Austria is not an immigration country' was signed by 7.35% of the electorate.
+In 1999, the FPÖ reached 26.91% in the federal elections, became the second strongest party, and formed a coalition government together with the Conservative Party ÖVP.
 This right-wing coalition was in power from February 2000 until April 2005.
 It was isolated in the European Union.
 The FPÖ split into two parties, which weakened both temporarily.

 In 2008, Jörg Haider died in a car accident.
 Heinz-Christian Strache became the Austrian far-right's new leader.
 He has been the FPÖ's leader since 2005.
 Strache used campaign slogans such as "Daham statt Islam.
-WIR für EUCH" ("Homeland instead of Islam: WE are for YOU"), "Wien darf nicht Istanbul werden" ("Vienna must not turn into Istanbul"), "Mehr Mut für unser 'Wiener Blut': Zu viel Fremdes tut niemandem gut" ("More courage for our 'Viennese Blood': Too much foreignness is not good for anyone").
-In the Austrian federal elections 2013, the FPÖ reached 20.51 % of the votes.
-In national opinion polls on electoral preference, the FPÖ has since 2014 continuously achieved the highest share of potential votes (up to 35 %) and has significantly stayed ahead of the Social Democratic Party of Austria (SPÖ) (data source: neuwal.com).
-Michał Krzyżanowski (2013) argues that the FPÖ has undergone an ideological transition from a focus on general opposition to immigration under Jörg Haider in the years 1986-2005 towards Islamophobia since 2005.
+WIR für EUCH" ('Homeland instead of Islam: WE are for YOU'), "Wien darf nicht Istanbul werden" ('Vienna must not turn into Istanbul'), "Mehr Mut für unser, 'Wiener Blut: Zu viel Fremdes tut niemandem gut" ('More courage for our 'Viennese Blood': Too much foreignness is not good for anyone').
+In the Austrian federal elections 2013, the FPÖ reached 20.51% of the votes.
+In national opinion polls on electoral preference, the FPÖ has since 2014 continuously achieved the highest share of potential votes (up to 35%) and has significantly stayed ahead of the Social Democratic Party of Austria (SPÖ) (data source: neuwal.com).
+Michał Krzyżanowski (2013) argues that the FPÖ has undergone an ideological transition, from a focus on general opposition to immigration under Jörg Haider in the years 1986-2005, towards Islamophobia since 2005.

 Austria is one of the European countries hit much less by the 2008 economic crisis than others.
-So for example its unemployment rate stayed relatively constantly around 5 % in the years 2008-2015, whereas in Greece it increased from 7.8 % in 2008 to 24.9 % in 2015 (data source: Eurostat).
-In Spain, the increase was from 11.3 % to 22.1 % (data source: Eurostat).
-But nonetheless one can observe a very significant increase of the farright's support in Austria, which shows that we cannot simply assume that supporters of the far-right are the losers of modernisation, crisis and globalisation, but project their fears of potential future social decline into foreigners and minorities.
-Neo-nationalist and new racist campaigns often "address and instrumentalise concerns and fears about downward social mobility" (Gingrich 2006: 47).
-Heribert Schiedel (2007: 49-50, 59) argues in this context that crises can condition fears of social downfall and that in such situations it is crucial whether citizens find meaningful alternatives to right-wing populism.
-It is an important factor in such situations, to which degree right-wing populists try to create chauvinist, xenophobic, racist and anti-Semitic fear so that citizens are encouraged to project their aggressions into surrogate objects.
+So, for example, its unemployment rate stayed relatively constantly around 5% in the years 2008-2015, whereas in Greece it increased from 7.8% in 2008 to 24.9% in 2015 (data source: Eurostat).
+In Spain, the increase was from 11.3% to 22.1% (data source: Eurostat).
+Nonetheless one can observe a very significant increase of the far-right's support in Austria, which shows that we cannot simply assume supporters of the far-right are the losers of modernisation, crisis and globalization; they project their fears of potential future social decline onto foreigners and minorities.
+Neo-nationalist and new racist campaigns often 'address and instrumentalize concerns and fears about downward social mobility' (Gingrich 2006, 47).
+Heribert Schiedel (2007, 49-50, 59) argues in this context that crises can condition fears of social downfall and that in such situations it is crucial whether citizens find meaningful alternatives to right-wing populism.
+It is an important factor in such situations, to what degree right-wing populists try to create chauvinist, xenophobic, racist and anti-Semitic fear so that citizens are encouraged to project their aggressions into surrogate objects.